 Patients are seen by a cadre of outstanding health care providers regardless of their insurance plan type.
 We serve as the primary site for general medicine ambulatory education for the Internal Medicine Residency training program.

-Under the leadership of Drs.
-Alka Gupta and Chiti Parikh, the Integrative Health program, launched in the spring of 2016, provides patient care centered on prevention, lifestyle medicine, and wellness.
-It also includes an emphasis on chronic disease and symptom management.
+Under the leadership of Chiti Parikh, M.D., Executive Director, the Integrative Health and Wellbeing Program was launched in the Spring of 2016.
+The program provides patient care centered on prevention, lifestyle medicine, and wellness.
+An integrative approach can also help to treat chronic disease and to manage symptoms related to illness.